 Leaks: While the protector passed my waterproof test and I had no issues with leaks, others did.

-If you are considering this protector because you absolutely need something waterproof and have frequent spills or accidents, I would personally suggest doing your own waterproof test after washing and drying your mattress protector.
+If people are considering this protector because they absolutely need something waterproof and have frequent spills or accidents, it may be more appropriate to do one’s own waterproof test after washing and drying the mattress protector.